Harry Reems: Career

-Prior to appearing in Deep Throat, Streicher was chosen by filmmaker Eduardo Cemano to do a hardcore scene in a film called The Deviates, which had been released previously as a softcore film.
+Prior to appearing in Deep Throat, Streicher was chosen by filmmaker Eduardo Cemano to perform a hardcore scene in a film called The Deviates, which had been released previously as a softcore film.
 It was a body-painting sex scene that Streicher later described as his most painful sex experience because the tempera paint used began to dry and crack.
-Cemano then starred him in his first 16 mm feature film, called The Weirdos and the Oddballs, which was later upgraded to 35 mm and released as Zora Knows Best.
+Cemano then featured him in his first 16 mm feature film, called The Weirdos and the Oddballs, which was later upgraded to 35 mm and released as Zora Knows Best.
 It was for this film that he changed his name to Peter Long.

 Looking for ways to support himself, Streicher appeared in dozens of short silent stag films, often referred to as "loops", during the early 1970s.
-He eventually went on to appear in approximately 140 feature-length sexploitation and hardcore films between 1971 and 1974 and from 1982 to 1985, with Deep Throat (1972) and The Devil in Miss Jones (1973) being the best known, as well as grindhouse roughies like Forced Entry (1973) and Sex Wish (1976); in the former he plays a sadistic Vietnam veteran hellbent on rape and murder – later described by Streicher as the one film he regretted appearing in – while in the latter he plays a husband-turned-vigilante seeking revenge over the rape and murder of his wife.
+He eventually went on to appear in approximately 140 feature-length sexploitation and hardcore films between 1971 and 1974 and from 1982 to 1985, with Deep Throat (1972) and The Devil in Miss Jones (1973) being the best known, as well as violent exploitation films like Forced Entry (1973) and Sex Wish (1976); in the former he plays a sadistic Vietnam veteran hellbent on rape and murder – later described by Streicher as the one film he regretted appearing in – while in the latter he plays a husband-turned-vigilante seeking revenge over the rape and murder of his wife.

-In 1975 he published a memoir, Here Comes Harry Reems, in which he details the early years of his adult film career.
+In 1975, he published a memoir, Here Comes Harry Reems, in which he details the early years of his adult film career.
 Reems also appeared in a couple of mainstream films, such as the sex comedy/horror film Case of the Full Moon Murders (1973), the drama Deadly Weapons (1974), horror films Demented (1980) and To All a Goodnight (1980), the comedy National Lampoon's Movie Madness (1982) and the TV movie The Cartier Affair (1984).
 He provided narration for the film Mae West (1982).
 He also appeared in several Swedish-produced porn films, including Justine & Juliette (1975), Bel Ami (1976) and Molly (1977), as well as the mainstream SS Operation Wolf Cub (1983).

-For the production of Deep Throat in Miami, Florida in January 1972, Streicher was hired to be part of the lighting crew, but the director was unable to cast one of the roles and asked him to play the part.
+For the production of Deep Throat in Miami, Florida in January 1972, Streicher was hired to be part of the lighting crew, although the director was unable to cast one of the roles and asked him to play the part.
 He was paid $250 for one day of acting work ($1,200 total).
 Streicher said that he was unaware that the director had given him the name "Harry Reems" until he saw the movie.